dsohk/rancher-devsecops-workshop/docs/part-1.md

 The script has
 1) Deployed K3s cluster.
 2) Deploying Harbor (using Helm Chart v1.7.2 & App v2.3.2) on K3s.
-3) Downloading and configured Harbor CA cert on Server and all VMs so that they can acccess Harbor.
+3) Configuring Harbor CA cert locally
-4) Downloaded docker images for Maven, maven:3-jdk-8-slim, sles15sp3-openjdk into Harbor
+4) Downloading Docker Images for Maven, Java Libaries for Maven and Sles15sp3-openjdk and importing them into Harbor

 #### Let's import Harbor cluster in Rancher.